 LinkedIn Profile Picture Tips

-Ann Pierce, the Co-Founder & CEO of Photofeeler, and I teamed up to produce an infographic (see below) that shares PhotoFeeler’s research-proven best practices for LinkedIn profile pictures.
+Ann Pierce, the Co-Founder & former CEO of Photofeeler, and I teamed up 8 years ago.
+We produced the first infographic that shared PhotoFeeler’s research on best practices for headshots.

 To make the best impression possible: